Can I Take B Complex And Iron Together? | Vital Health Facts

 What is the best way to take B complex and iron for maximum benefit?

-Take iron on an empty stomach or with vitamin C-rich foods to enhance absorption.
-B complex vitamins are water-soluble and usually well-tolerated with meals, so taking them with food can improve tolerance.
+Take iron on an empty stomach or with vitamin C-rich foods to enhance absorption, if your stomach tolerates it.
+B complex vitamins are water-soluble and usually well-tolerated with meals, so taking them with food can improve comfort.

 Are there any side effects when taking B complex and iron together?